mayurnewase/Translation/README.md

 Dataset used is taken from manything.org(link -> http://www.manythings.org/anki/fra-eng.zip)

+Files Info:

+    main.py:Runs end to end project
+    Serialize.py:Create standalone script from all modules(easy to run on colab,kaggle) Dockerfile:Docker configs
+    app.py:For hosting on Heroku

 How to run:

 `Important:Serialize.py is designed to create standalone script that can run on cloud compute services(like kaggle, colab)